-“Exploring and enabling regenerative water futures which transform human settlements into liveable and sustainable ecologies”.
+The core purpose of the Future Water Institute is to explore and enable regenerative water futures which transform human settlements into liveable and sustainable ecologies.

-The Future Water Institute integrates technical and socio-economic aspects of water management through the adoption of inter- and transdisciplinary (IDTD) approaches and scholarship as well as multi-stakeholder and/or user perspectives.
+We integrate technical and socio-economic aspects of water management through the adoption of inter- and transdisciplinary (IDTD) approaches and scholarship, as well as multi-stakeholder and/or user perspectives.

 We embrace collaboration and drive a transdisciplinary approach – held together by a common purpose